Wyne1706/CS4365-Project3/README.md

 Your program should take exactly one argument from the command line:
 The path to a .kb file that contains the initial KB and the clause whose validity we want to test.
-The input file contains n lines organized as follows: the first ���� − 1 lines describe the initial KB, while line ���� contains the (original) clause to test.
-Note that the KB is written in CNF, so each clause represents a disjunction of literals.
-The literals of each clause are separated by a blank space, while negated variables are prefixed by ~.
 Your program should adhere to the following policy:
 • If the negated version of the clause to validate has ANDs, your program should split it into separate clauses.
 These clauses should be added to the KB from left to right order.
-• Resolution should proceed as follows: For each clause ����[1, ����] (where n is the last clause in the KB), attempt to resolve clause ���� with every previous clause ����[1, ����) (in order).
-If a new clause is generated, it is added to the end of the KB (therefore the value of n changes).
-Yoursystem should continue trying to resolve the next clause (���� + 1) with all previous clauses until
 1. a contradiction is found (in which case ’Contradiction’ should be added to the KB) or
 2. all possible resolutions have been performed.
 • Redundant generated clauses should not be added to the KB.
 A clause is redundant if the KB